-Cyber resilience is the much-talked-about the development of plans, procedures, and resources to deal with cyber events.
-What is a cyber event?
-It's any attempted or successful attack, accident, or naturally occurring threat to the security of digital information.
+Cyber resilience is the much-talked-about development of plans, procedures, and resources to deal with cyber events.
+A cyber event is any attempted or successful attack, accident, or naturally occurring threat to the security of digital information.
 Cyber events can disrupt communities, cities, nations, and even the entire world.
-When individuals and institutions become cyber resilient, they remain more stable and reliable and protect individual privacy.
+When individuals and institutions become cyber resilient, they remain more stable and reliable, and protect individual privacy.

 Resilience In Psychology

-What the kind of resilience psychology experts refers to is emotional resilience.
-It's the ability to endure tragedy, trauma, and adversity and spring back to your usual mental health quickly and easily.
+The kind of resilience psychology experts refer to, typically, is emotional resilience.
+This is the ability to endure tragedy, trauma, and adversity and spring back to your usual mental health quickly and easily.
 When you have high emotional resilience, it takes you beyond any level of mental health you had in the past, allowing you to learn from difficult experiences and situations to become mentally stronger than ever before.